 Plus, it's not exclusive to your activities.
-You can also "gossip" about any other Strava user.
-Cool!
+You can also "gossip" on the activities of any other Strava user. cool!

 - The Polar H10 sensor is now available - The new pulse sensor that Polar presented during CES 2017 is now available.
 Will this be the start of other presentations for Polar?
 We'll see...

 - Suunto announces availability date for Spartan Sport Wrist HR - We already have an arrival date for the First Suunto watch with optical pulse sensorMarch 30th.
 He will also come with a bread under his arm, as he will be accompanied by a new update for the entire range.
 It's time to work on the final test of the Spartan after the initial look I made from the range.
 Spoiler: Now that's an interesting watch.

 - The Triathlon Super League has begun - And it has been interesting, without a doubt.
 Three days of competition in short and very intense races, with a very television format (at least much more than much longer races).
 Things happen very fast and, although it still costs to get used to the different types of races that comprise each weekend, I think that at the level of the public it will be quite positive.